 This way, you'll know what loan options are available to you and what you can comfortably afford.
 You'll also have a good idea of how much cash you'll need for down payment and closing costs.

 We highly recommend you are fully pre-approved prior to submitting any purchase offer.
 A pre-qualification is little more than answering a few questions and running your credit report.
 It doesn't carry much weight with sellers.
 In contrast, a pre-approval means the lender has collected all your documentation and has run it through a desktop underwriting system and received an approval.
-This is what sellers want to see as it indicates your financing is strong.
+This is what sellers want to see as it indicates your financing is strong, and this is especially important in today's fiercely competitive buyer environment.

 A conventional mortgage is a home loan that’s not insured by the federal government.
 There are two types of conventional loans: conforming and non-conforming loans.

 Conforming loans fall within maximum limits set by Fannie Mae or Freddie Mac, agencies that back most U.S. mortgages.
-The limit for 2020 is $510,400.
+The limits for 2021 are $548,250 for a single unit, $702,000 for a duplex, $848,500 for a triplex, and $1,054,500 for a four-plex.
 Loans that don’t meet these guidelines are considered non-conforming, and Jumbo loans are the most common type.

 Down payments as low as 3% are available.
 However, you will probably have to pay for private mortgage insurance for down payments under 20%.